Auday History, Family Crest & Coats of Arms

 Early History of the Auday family

-Another 336 words (24 lines of text) covering the years 1344, 1438, and 1808 are included under the topic Early Auday History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Auday research.
+Another 268 words (19 lines of text) covering the years 1344, 1438, and 1808 are included under the topic Early Auday History in all our PDF Extended History products and printed products wherever possible.

 Auday Spelling Variations

 Spelling variations of this family name include: Audet, Audey, Auday, Audé, Audaie, Audais, Auddet, Auddey, Audday, Auddé, Auddaie, Auddais, Odet, Oday, Odé, Odaie, Odais, Oddey, Oddet, Odday, Oddé, Oddaie and many more.